prabhu2606/Chess2Pgn/README.md

 ### How It Works

 1. **Move Extraction**: Lambda extracts moves from table cells after OCR processing
-2. **Validation**: Each move is validated using chess.js to ensure it's legal
+2. **Direct Validation**: Each move is first validated using chess.js as-is
-3. **Fuzzy Matching**: If a move is invalid, the system generates candidate moves by:
+3. **Hybrid Fuzzy Matching**: If a move is invalid, the system uses a two-stage approach:
-   - Substituting common OCR confusion characters (H→4, b→6, l→1, o→0)
-   - Testing each candidate for validity
+   - **Stage 1 - Pattern-Based**: Generates candidate moves by substituting common OCR confusion characters (H→4, b→6, l→1, o→0).
+Tests each candidate for validity.
+Fast and handles known errors.
-   - Selecting the first valid move found
+   - **Stage 2 - Levenshtein Distance**: If pattern-based fails, calculates edit distance to all legal moves.
+Selects closest valid move with distance ≤ 2 (safety threshold).
+Flexible and catches unknown errors.
-4. **Results Storage**: Both original and corrected moves are stored in results JSON
+4. **Results Storage**: Both original and corrected moves are stored in results JSON, along with correction method (pattern-based or levenshtein) and distance metrics

 ### Example Corrections